 The new vegetation maps will use the recently revised National Vegetation Classification System.
 They will be targeted to the Alliance level, roughly equivalent to dominant canopy species with some major types further differentiated by temperature or moisture modifiers.
 Multitemporal Landsat TM imagery, supple-mented by color-infrared aerial photography, LiDAR elevation and vegetation height data where available, and extensive field training data collection, will form the basis of the mapping, which will be performed using Random Forests data mining techniques.
 The new maps will provide a baseline against which to measure vegetation change and will also provide useful inputs for studies of the impacts of climate change on a variety of vegetation processes, including carbon dynamics and disturbance.

 Final products will be available from the National Park Service website at their Natural Resource Reports page.

 This map highlights water pollution issues in the Willamette River system.
 It was produced by the Corvallis Environmental Center and the Institute for Water and Watersheds and published in August of 2008.
-It updates and expands on the Willamette Water Quality Map compiled by the Corvallis Environmental Center in 1997.
+The map can be downloaded as a PDF -- map front, descriptive text from map back.